 Karabakh carpets: a woven history you can still follow today

-A traveler's guide to the Karabakh carpet-weaving tradition — the schools, the motifs, the UNESCO recognition of Azerbaijani carpet art, and where to see and understand these carpets on a trip.
+A guide to the Karabakh carpet-weaving tradition — the schools, the motifs, the UNESCO-recognized art, and where to see these carpets on a trip.

 A carpet is not usually thought of as a monument.
 But in Azerbaijan, and especially in Karabakh, a carpet is a document — it records where it was made, what motifs its region favored, and which hands passed the craft down.
 Following Karabakh carpets is one of the most rewarding ways to read the region's history without ever entering a museum of stone.